Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Abstract

-\textbf{Conclusion:} Endoshare provides a user-friendly pipeline for standardized, privacy-preserving surgical video management.
-Endoshare has the potential to be a deployable alternative to proprietary video-management systems, offering transparency, flexibility, and allowing users to retain custody of their data.
+\textbf{Conclusions:} \textit{Endoshare} is a publicly available surgeon-friendly solution to manage, standardize, and de-identify surgical videos. \textit{Endoshare} could facilitate the use and sharing of precious data for surgical training, research, and quality improvement.
 Compliance certification and broader interoperability validation are needed to establish it as a reliable tool for surgical video management.